spartanracingelectric/Telemetry-Control-System/README.md

 ## Features

-* Real-time bidirectional communication between car and laptop via LoRa.
+* Real-time bidirectional communication between car and laptop via LoRa
-* Firmware for both Master and Mini ESP32 devices.
+* Firmware for both Master and Mini ESP32 devices
-* Python application for monitoring, control, and data visualization.
+* Python application for monitoring, control, and data visualization
-* Modular and extensible design for future enhancements.
+* Modular and extensible design for future enhancements

 ---